 After all the testing I did for the best wet shaving kit for beginners, I wondered if I could come up with a reasonably-priced set of products available on Amazon, particularly with the gift-giving season coming up.
 Here is what I came up with (links are affiliate):

-Van Der Hagen “Luxury” shave soap is actually very good for its price (under US $5) and comes in scented or unscented versions.
+Van Der Hagen “Luxury” shave soap is actually very good for its price (under US $5 per puck) and comes in scented or unscented versions.
 An alternative is the Arko shave soap that other kits on this list include, though some customers don’t care for Arko’s scent.

-Pacific Shaving “Caffeinated” aftershave balm is inexpensive (also under US $5) but works very well.
+Pacific Shaving “Caffeinated” aftershave balm is inexpensive (US $10) but works very well.

 So now you have a range of product and price choices for your wet shaving test.
 No more excuses!
 Give it a try!